regpy/regpy/USAGE.md

 ### Vector Spaces

-The spaces $X$ and $Y$ have to be discretized as discrete vector spaces, which are provided in `regpy.vecsps`.
-This discretization provides the base for the spaces that are used by `regpy.operators.Operator`.
-The base class for any discretization is `VectorSpace`, which represents any vector as plain numpy array of some shape and dtype.
+The spaces $X$ and $Y$ have to be given as discrete vector spaces as provided in `regpy.vecsps`.
+The base class for any vector space is `VectorSpace`, which represents any vector as plain numpy array of some shape and dtype.
 The vectors have to be `numpy.ndarrays`, which for example in the `ngsolve` extesion is done by conversion.

 `VectorSpaces` serve the following main purposes: